tom-seddon/beeb_test_os/README.md

 Tap 9 to fill memory with $ff.

-## Screen start address

-Some tests let you select the screen start address when in mode 0 or mode 4 (the mode 7 address is fixed).
-The start address is indicated by the caps lock/shift lock LEDs.
+In mode 0 or 4, tap SPACE to adjust the screen address.
+(The start address in mode 7 is fixed.)
+The address is indicated by the caps lock/shift lock LEDs:

 | Caps | Shift | Base |
 | --- | --- | --- |